Skip to main content

 Selecting the backup date

 After you've requested what server you want the backup of, you'll be presented with a list of dates and times that we have backups for.
-The backups are made at 4AM Central Time daily and will reflect that time in the list.
+The backups are made daily at 2AM and 2PM CST and will reflect that time in the list.

 Completing the request